Look in the courses document for the details of the individual Masters Programs.

 Arrange a Visit.

 No application deadline for plain admission: Applications are continuously evaluated and students will be promptly admitted to the nearest starting term or semester.
 Earlier admission means that you get to register online for classes earlier, and some classes may fill up.
-See New Student Assistantships, for application deadlines to be considered for such an award.
+In particular, registration for fall starts in April, for spring in late October, and for summer in February.
+It is to your advantage to be admitted before those times for the earliest access to registration.

 Prerequisites: Please note that you can apply and be accepted without having all the undergraduate prerequisites listed for degree programs.
 See the section of the course document on prerequisites.